 So I pitched in, saying I’d seen an article in a magazine, maybe even Time if I recall, about some theories that Jesus may have looked Ethiopian.

 The ladies took off their glasses and put down their cross-stitch.

 Then, using a highly effective move I now call the conversational hand grenade, this sweet, particularly old lady cleared her throat but good and told me, “Oh no, I feel certain Jesus was a white man.”

 With that, I never uttered the words “brown skin” and “Jesus” in that room again.

-I’d overlooked the part where people use their religion to excuse their bigotry and other status-quo-ness-es.
+I’d overlooked the part where people use their religion to excuse their myriad stuck-ness-es and other status-quo-ness-es.
 Hey, I was young.

 Best I can figure is that people just want their religion to match their sofa.
 Or something like that.

 And if that makes today’s Jesus a white political lobbyist sort of American with an expensive haircut, a designer suit, and a concealed-carry permit, then so be it.

 Doesn’t really fit in with Jesus being the Prince of Peace the prophet Isaiah foretold, but never mind that.

 And I guess never mind that Jesus’s weapon of choice was his quick wit and a sharp tongue.
 Dude was kind of a smart ass, pointing out hypocrisy left and right.